lambdacdm/-Math-Playground/README.md

 # Math Playground
-There are many notes for different fields of pure math in this repository.
+There are some notes for different fields of pure math in this repository.

 Here shows the list:
 ## Real Variables